Rona Anderson

 Rona Anderson (3 August 1926 – 23 July 2013) was a Scottish stage, film, and television actress.
 She appeared in TV series and on the stage and films throughout the 1950s.
-She appeared in the films Scrooge and The Prime of Miss Jean Brodie and on TV in Dr Finlay's Casebook and Dixon of Dock Green.
+She appeared in the films Scrooge and The Prime of Miss Jean Brodie and on TV in Dr. Finlay's Casebook and Dixon of Dock Green.

 Biography

 Rona Anderson was born in Edinburgh to James and Evelyn (née Thomson) Anderson.
 She was educated in her home town and briefly in Ottawa during the war.
 She trained for the stage at the Glover Turner-Robertson School in Edinburgh.

-In 1951, she married fellow actor Gordon Jackson, with whom she had appeared in Floodtide (1949) and remained with him until his death from bone cancer on 15 January 1990.
+In 1951, she married fellow actor Gordon Jackson, with whom she had appeared in Floodtide (1949) and remained with him until his death in 1990.

 Stage work

 Anderson had an English accent despite being brought up in Scotland.
 She made her first appearance on the stage at the Garrison Theatre in April 1945 in a production of Peg o' My Heart.
 From 1945 through 1949, she played various parts with the Glasgow Citizens Theatre.
 At the 1950 Edinburgh Festival, Anderson played the role of Venus in a production of The Queen's Comedy.
 She made her London debut in October 1951 at the Piccadilly Theatre in The White Sheep of the Family.
 Anderson went on two tours in 1955.
 In March of that year, she toured as Sabrina in Sabrina Fair.
 In September 1955, she toured as Mary in All for Mary.

 In October 1958, she played Mary Tufnell in Once a Rake at the Theatre Royal, Windsor.
 Anderson appeared in the premier of Savages in 1973.
 She appeared at the Mermaid Theatre in their 1978 production of Whose Life Is It Anyway?, which transferred to the Savoy Theatre.
 In 1981, she played Frances Shand Kydd in the Ray Cooney comedy, Her Royal Highness at the Palace Theatre, London starring Marc Sinden.